kahunacohen/real-world-fp/README.md

 * The content of `inPath` is changed by a person or process?
 * The caller doesn't have write permissions for `outPath`?

-Additionally, the function is imperative.
-It reads like point-by-point directions on how to get from a file path to a sum.
-And lastly, it mutates its local data.
-The return value `ret` is changed in-place inside the `for` loop.
+There are a few other bothersome issues with this implementation:

+* It verbosely reads like a step-by-step recipe of how to get from the input to the output.
+It's easy to get lost in the trees.
+* It mutates the `ret` and `employeeTotal` variables.
+Not only is this unnecessary, it makes it harder to reason about and it's bug-bait.
+* To test the class, we have to have file that exists with the JSON and we have to be sure to remove it before each test-run.

 So, how do we make `addRows` more "functional"?
 Let's start with *walling off* the state, which in this case is the state of the file on the file system.
 Let's relegate the side effect of reading the file to our function's caller and focus just on parsing the CSV text.
 Let's also get rid of manually managing a for loop, and while we're at it, let's get rid of the mutable data: